Woody-Wan/EC601-Project2/README.md

 # EC601-Project2

-# Phase A Twitter API
+# Phase 1A Twitter API
 Twitter is like a huge gold mine for data analysers.
-Unlike the other social media, private and protective，Twitter's posts is open to nearly all users.
+Unlike the other social media, private and protective，Twitter's posts are open to nearly all users.
 If I want to grab some data to have some research on it or using method in data science, a large quantity of information from Twitter could be very helpful and benificial.
 For exmaple, to analyse the public attitude towards a university, I extracting the posts which is related to in recent time period, and then using NLP algorithms analyse them.

 In my program, I import tweepy to get access to twitter's posts and other function of Twitter API.